Biography of Dr. Bhimrao Ambedkar

 Change of name

 His birth name was Bhimrao Sakpal.
-A teacher, Mahadev Ambedkar, affectionately wrote and registered his name as "Ambedkar" in school records — a change that later became permanent.
+A teacher recorded his surname as "Ambedkar" — a name that later became permanently associated with Dr. Bhimrao Ambedkar.

 Journey of higher education